AI-Empower-Labs/Studio/clients/javascript/docs/SemanticSearchApi.md

 import StudioAiEmpowerLabs from 'studio_ai_empower_labs';

 let apiInstance = new StudioAiEmpowerLabs.SemanticSearchApi();
+let documentId2 = "documentId_example"; // String | Unique identifier for the document to ingest.
-let files = ["null"]; // [File] | The file object to ingest. let opts = {
+let files = ["null"]; // [File] | A collection of files to be ingested.
+Must contain at least one file. let opts = {
-  'documentId': "documentId_example", // String | Id that uniquely identifies content within an index.
-Previously ingested documents with the same id will be overwritten schema.
+  'documentId': "doc123", // String | A unique identifier for the document within the index.
+Documents with the same ID will be overwritten.
-  'index': "index_example", // String | Optional value to specify with index the document should be ingested.
-Defaults to 'default'.
+  'index': "my_custom_index", // String | The name of the index where the document will be ingested.
+Defaults to 'default' if not specified.
-  'pipeline': ["null"], // [String] | Optional value to specify ingestion pipeline steps.
-Defaults to server configured defaults.
+  'pipeline': ["null"], // [String] | An array of ingestion pipeline step names.
+If not provided, server default steps will be used.
-  'webHookUrl': "webHookUrl_example", // String | Url to use for webhook callback when operation finishes or fails.
+  'webHookUrl': "https://example.com/webhook", // String | A URL to receive a callback via webhook when the ingestion process is completed or fails.
-  'embeddingModel': "embeddingModel_example", // String | Embedding model to use in ingestion.
-Optional.
-Default to configured default.
+  'embeddingModel': "model_v2", // String | The embedding model to use during ingestion.
+If not specified, the server's default model will be applied.
+  'index2': "index_example", // String | Optional index name where the document will be stored.
+  'webHookUrl2': "webHookUrl_example", // String | Optional webhook URL to notify upon completion.
+  'embeddingModelName': "embeddingModelName_example", // String | Optional name of the embedding model to use during ingestion.
-  'args': {key: null}, // {String: Object} |
+  'context': {key: "null"}, // {String: String} | Optional key-value pairs for additional context or metadata.
-  'tags': {key: null} // {String: Object} | Tags to associate with ingestion };
+  'tags': {key: null}, // {String: [String]} | A collection of tags associated with the document.
+Tags can be language-specific.
+  'ingestionPipeline': ["null"], // [String] | Optional list of ingestion pipeline steps.
+Allows custom processing.
+  'languageAutoDetection': false, // Boolean | Enable automatic language detection for document content.
+  'language': "language_example" // String | Force a specific language for full-text search.
+Use 'simple' for no language or leave empty.
+};
-apiInstance.semanticSearchFileIngestion(files, opts, (error, data, response) => {
+apiInstance.semanticSearchFileIngestion(documentId2, files, opts, (error, data, response) => {
   if (error) {
     console.error(error);
   } else {